A visionary legacy makes a positive difference

 I am most proud of knowing that the funds I have set aside will help give scholarships and maintain the facilities.
 I hope that I am able to make a positive difference.

 With Dave as a major benefactor, KBS continues to stand as a beacon for environmental conservation and research.
 “Dave has been a transformative philanthropic leader on behalf of KBS, particularly for the Bird Sanctuary,” says KBS Director Fredric Janzen, Ph.D.
 “His financial generosity and on-site engagement almost defy belief.
-We are humbled by Dave's ongoing faith in the KBS community and mission, and we wish him all the best while we witness the outcomes of his devotion to KBS continue to take shape in the coming years, benefitting KBS as well as the greater local community.”
+We are humbled by Dave's ongoing faith in the KBS community and mission, and we wish him all the best while we witness the outcomes of his devotion to KBS continue to take shape in the coming years, benefiting KBS as well as the greater local community.”

 Dave occasionally takes his kayak on Gull Lake to view the station from the water.
 “I love when you go by on a boat to see the difference of the Lakescape project,” he says.
 “I mean, it's not recognizable compared to what it looked like when we started.
 It has all grown so much.”